Jūnin no Yūmei na Honjokko (10 famous people from Honjo)

 What about Enomoto Takeaki?

 After the Meiji Coup, Takeaki was arrested and thrown in jail for high treason.
-His military prowess and charisma were well known and so as the Meiji Government made peace with the former Tokugawa supporters it became apparent that he should be released from prison.
-He was then given a new position in the Imperial Navy.
+His military prowess and charisma were well known and so as the Meiji Government tried to make reconciliation with the former Tokugawa supporters it became apparent that he should be released from prison.
+He was then given a newly created position within the Imperial Navy.
 At some point in his later years, Takeaki bought an estate in 向島 Mukōjima.
 People often said they saw him riding his horse along the banks of the Sumida River[xxx].
+He loved his native Edo, now Tōkyō, and he loved the water – be it the beautiful bay and ocean or the life-giving waters of the rivers of Edo-Tōkyō.

 He continued to serve in military and government rules for the rest of his life until he died at his home in Mukōjima in 1908 (Meiji 41).